 And now, I can see my Tweet content type in the list of Site Content Types in the subsite where I wish to use it (in this case, my Demo site):

 I can now (for example), create a custom list for tweets about a specific event, enable management of content types on that list (under Advanced Settings), and use my Tweet content type.
 I can do this on multiple lists, and have a consistent structure for each list, which will allow me to use a consistent Flow, and to be able to successfully aggregate the lists if I wish.

-NOTE (January 2017 edit): Unfortunately, I’ve found that (at this point anyway) Content Type Hub syndication doesn’t work for Site Collections created via the creation of O365 Groups.
+NOTE (January 2017 edit – and see the further note below): Unfortunately, I’ve found that (at this point anyway) Content Type Hub syndication doesn’t work for Site Collections created via the creation of O365 Groups.
 For example, if I create a new “Modern” Team Site by first creating an O365 Group, although the Content Type Publishing option is there under Site Settings, it doesn’t seem to actually ever receive Content Types from the Hub.
 Normally in SharePoint Online, any new Site Collection will automatically have the published Content Types available.
 There is a User Voice item regarding this, if you’d like to go vote for it…

-NOTE: The behavior and screenshots documented in this post were current as of November 2016, and with the addition of my January 2017 update.
+NOTE: The behavior and screenshots documented in this post were current as of November 2016, and with the addition of my January 2017 and March 2018 updates.
 Things may be different at a later date.